insurance car insurance

 How much does car insurance cost in Minnesota?

-In Minnesota, full coverage policies that include liability, collision, and comprehensive insurance average $1,391 per year, about 9% lower than the national average of $1,529.
+In Minnesota, full coverage policies that include liability, collision, and comprehensive insurance average $205 per month.

 One of the reasons premiums are relatively inexpensive is because Minnesota has a lower-than-average population density.
 With fewer people per square mile, there is less chance of getting into an accident or becoming the victim of theft.